 The practice of stretching my limits has taught me a thing or two over the years.
 I hope these learnings may help to inspire your journey.

-First – I realised I needed to acknowledge the importance of mobility practice as a significant part of my health and wellbeing, with equal (or potentially more) importance to other physical endeavours like strength training.
+First - I realised I needed to acknowledge the importance of mobility practice as a significant part of my health and wellbeing, with equal (or potentially more) importance than other physical endeavours like strength training.

-Second – To overcome significant physical imbalances and my spinal injury, I needed to start small in my journey to a supple body, and make gradual improvements through consistent, daily, practice.
+Second - To overcome significant physical imbalances and my spinal injury, I needed to start small in my journey to a supple body, and make gradual improvements through consistent, daily practice.

 Third - Learning to get more flexible and strong at new ranges dramatically improved my performance in more areas of life than you can imagine.